Regis7/Terminology-we-use-in-object-oriented-languages/README.md

 16. Find an example of a static variable.
 17. Find an example of a static method.

 18. **What is object composition?** Under Composition, if the parent object is deleted, then the child object also loses its status.
 The composition is a special type of Aggregation and gives a part-of relationship.
 For example, A Car has an engine.
 If the car is destroyed, the engine is destroyed as well.
-For example, A Car has an engine.
-If the car is destroyed, the engine is destroyed as well.

 19. Find an example of object composition.